Gauss-Legendre Sampling on the Rotation Group: Proposed Sampling and Fourier Transform

-where the equivalence between \eqref{Eq:Amn-analysis} and \eqref{Eq:Amn_discrete} can be readily verified by substituting \eqref{Eq:form-synthesis} in \eqref{Eq:Amn-analysis} or \eqref{Eq:Amn_discrete} and employing the orthogonality of continuous or discrete complex exponentials.
+\fi where the equivalence between \eqref{Eq:Amn-analysis} and \eqref{Eq:Amn_discrete} can be readily verified by substituting \eqref{Eq:form-synthesis} in \eqref{Eq:Amn-analysis} or \eqref{Eq:Amn_discrete} and employing the orthogonality of continuous or discrete complex exponentials.

-Once $A_{m,n}(\vartheta_v)$ in \eqref{Eq:Amn_discrete} is computed, the Fourier coefficient in $\sohc{f}{\ell}{m}{n}$ can be determined by discretising the integral in \eqref{Eq:form-analysis} using the GL quadrature rule.
-Since we have taken $L$ sample points along $\vartheta$ as roots of \eqref{Eq:Wignerd-roots}, we need to show that the integrand in \eqref{Eq:form-analysis} is a polynomial in $\cos\theta$ of degree at least $2L-1$, so that the GL quadrature can be applied to discretise the integral.
+Once $A_{m,n}(\vartheta_v)$ in \eqref{Eq:Amn_discrete} is computed, the Fourier coefficient in $\sohc{f}{\ell}{m}{n}$ can be determined by discretising the integral in \eqref{Eq:form-analysis} using the GL quadrature rule\footnote{GL quadrature requires $L$ sampling points to compute the integral \emph{exactly} of the polynomial of degree $2L-1$.}.
+Since we have taken $L$ sample points along $\vartheta$ as roots of \eqref{Eq:Wignerd-roots}, we need to show that the integrand in \eqref{Eq:form-analysis} is a polynomial in $\cos\theta$ of degree at most $2L-1$, so that the GL quadrature can be applied to discretise the integral.
 Following Remark~\ref{remark:degree-Wigner} and the formulation for $A_{m,n}(\vartheta)$, we note that $A_{m,n}(\vartheta)$, given in \eqref{Eq:Amn}, is a polynomial of degree $L-1$.
 Similarly, the integrand $A_{m,n}(\vartheta) d^{\ell}_{m,n}(\vartheta)$ in \eqref{Eq:form-analysis} is a polynomial of degree $L-\ell-1$, which reaches a maximum of $2L-2$ for $\ell=L-1$.
 Therefore, the GL quadrature leads to

 where $q(\vartheta_v)$ denotes the GL quadrature weight assigned to each sample point $\vartheta_v$ and is given by

 \begin{remark}[On the efficiency of GL sampling scheme] The proposed GL scheme requires $\ngls \dfn L(2L-1)^2$ number of samples in total and thus attains an asymptotic sampling efficiency